Joint attention: Shared gaze

 Gaze following, or shared gaze, can be found in a number of primates.
 Domesticated animals such as dogs and horses also demonstrate shared gaze.
 This type of joint attention is important for animals because gaze shifts serve as indicators alerting the animal to the location of predators, mates, or food.

-Though typically it is argued that monkey species other than apes do not engage in joint attention, there is some evidence that rhesus monkeys do.
+Though typically it is argued that primate species other than apes do not engage in joint attention, there is some evidence that rhesus monkeys do.
 In one experiment they were observed to gaze longer at the target of another monkey's gaze than an unrelated object.
 This offers at least some evidence of their capability to engage in shared gaze.

 Chimpanzees are capable of actively locating objects that are the focus of another individual's attention by tracking the gaze of others.
 They are not limited to following eye gaze to the first interesting object in their view.
 They use a number of different cues to engage in shared focus, including head movement and eye gaze.
 Infant chimpanzees start to follow tap, point, and head turn cues of an experimenter by nine months of age.
 By 13 months of age, they show following responses to glance cues without a head turn.
 There is no evidence to support that infant chimpanzees are able to use eye gaze alone as a cue for following responses.
 By 20 months of age, infant chimpanzees are able to follow an experimenter's cues to a target behind the chimpanzee but infant chimpanzees do not look back to the experimenter after looking at the target.
 Moving targets are more salient than stationary targets for infant chimpanzees.
 Chimpanzee infants are sensitive to faces which are gazing at them, but chimpanzees less than three to four years old only look within their visual field when using the experimenter's head turn as their cue.

+However, the lack of evidence that show chimpanzees may not follow the eye-gaze may be undermined by poor research design and implementation.
+For instance, nonhuman primates that grow up in a human environment are more likely to follow pointing and gaze, similar to canids.
+In addition, when comparing animals and humans and they differ by life history stages, they are likely to show a joint attention deficit.
+But when they are appropriately age-matched and life-history matched, animals and humans show similar joint-attention behaviours.
+Additionally, there is the issue that the evidence to support claims about absence of effects rarely report correct statistically non-significant results in a clear and formal manner.
+As a result, researchers are more likely to accept the claims that there is no difference when in fact there is a difference but did not reach statistical significance.
+Finally, more formal methods are required to assess evidence against theoretical predictions.